Brian-MT-Nguyen/The-Cheezer-CI/README.md

   * Cheese flying
   * and more

 The 2 contributors are both me, just personal vs school github.
-Also this list has most but not all places that satisfies the requirements.
+Also this list has most but not all places that satisfies the requirements, but still shows enough to satisfy all categories.